ArcanaFramework/fileformats/docs/source/workflows.rst

     >>> analyze_file.fspaths
     {"/path/to/neuroimage.hdr", "/path/to/neuroimage.img"}

-In the case of file formats with "adjacent" files that share the same file-name stem (such as Analyze_) you only need to provide one the primary paths and the header will be automatically detected if present and added to the file-set
+In the case of file formats with "adjacent" files that share the same file-name stem, i.e. same file path and name minus the file extension (such as Analyze_), you only need to provide one the primary path and the header will be automatically detected and added to the file-set

 .. code-block:: python